corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/operating/node-administration.md

 Note the addition of a logger named `org.hibernate` that has set this particular logger level to `debug`.

-Now start the node as usual but with the additional parameter `log4j.configurationFile` set to the filename as above, e.g.
+Now start the node as usual but with the additional parameter `log4j.configurationFile` set to the filename as above:

 `java <Your existing startup options here> -Dlog4j.configurationFile=sql.xml -jar corda.jar`